grpc/proposal/A14-channelz.md

 In this exchange, the client C requests some pages starting with the invalid id 0.
 The server sends back a page with 3 results.
-After the user looks at the first three items, the last item’s id plus one is requested (9 + 1 = 10).
+After the user looks at the first three items, the last item's id plus one is requested (9 + 1 = 10).
 While there is no channel with id 10, the server S sends back the first 3 items greater than 10.
 The client repeats the query with the new latest number, but gets back a response where the server indicated there were no more results.